redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 The `<Private>` route limits access to users that are authenticated, but how do they authenticate?
 Redwood includes integrations to many popular third party authentication hosts (including [Auth0](https://auth0.com/), [Supabase](https://supabase.com/docs/guides/auth) and [Clerk](https://clerk.com/)).
 You can also [host your own auth](https://redwoodjs.com/docs/auth/dbauth), or write your own [custom authentication](https://redwoodjs.com/docs/auth/custom) option.
 If going self-hosted, we include login, signup, and reset password pages, as well as the option to include TouchID/FaceID and third party biometric readers!

-Once authenticated, how do you what a user is allowed to do or not?
+Once authenticated, how do you know what a user is allowed to do or not do?
 Redwood includes helpers for [role-based access control](https://redwoodjs.com/docs/how-to/role-based-access-control-rbac) that integrates on both the front- and backend.

 The homepage is accessible *without* being logged in, browsing to `/` will load the `HomePage` page (component) which itself is just composed of more React components, nothing special there.
 But, what if the homepage, say, displayed some testimonials from the database?
 Ahh, now things are getting interesting.
 Here's where Redwood's handpicked selection of technologies start to take the spotlight.

 ### GraphQL

 Redwood uses GraphQL as the glue between the front- and backends: whenever you want data from the server/database, you're going to retrieve it via GraphQL.
-Now, we could have just given you raw access to some a GraphQL library and let you make those calls yourself.
-We use [Apollo Client](https://www.apollographql.com/apollo-client) on the frontend and Apollo provides hooks like `[useQuery()](https://www.apollographql.com/tutorials/lift-off-part1/10-the-usequery-hook)` and `[useMutation()](https://www.apollographql.com/tutorials/lift-off-part4/08-the-usemutation-hook)` to retrieve and set data, respectively.
+Now, we could have just given you raw access to some GraphQL library and let you make those calls yourself.
+We use [Apollo Client](https://www.apollographql.com/apollo-client) on the frontend and Apollo provides hooks like [useQuery()](https://www.apollographql.com/tutorials/lift-off-part1/10-the-usequery-hook) and [useMutation()](https://www.apollographql.com/tutorials/lift-off-part4/08-the-usemutation-hook) to retrieve and set data, respectively.
 But Redwood has a much deeper integration.

 What if you could have a component that was not only responsible for its own display *but even its own data retrieval*?
 Meaning everything that component needed in order to display itself could all be self-contained.
 That includes the code to display while the data is loading, or if something goes wrong.
 These kinds of uber-components are real, and Redwood calls "cells."